 Your finances play a huge part in your move to Australia.
 Making the move is expensive, and so is setting up your new life.
 When you move to Australia, you will likely be bringing a chunk of money over to your Australia bank account to help you get settled and you want to know that is going to be in safe hands when you get here.

-When you land, you will collect your bank cards and start setting up your new life in Australia.
+When you land, there is a lot involved in setting up your new life in Australia.
 This involves buying lots of new things, finding a rental, a school and finding a job…

 Here is something to think about: How long have you been with your bank in the UK (or where ever you are moving from)?
 My guess is you’ve banked there for many, many years.
 Maybe even your entire life.
 (I switched bank once to get a better account and it was such a headache moving direct debits over and making sure money was in both accounts for a while.
 It’s not something I want to have to do again.)